Audax Australia: The Fleche Opperman All Day Trial

 The Fleche Opperman is a ride for teams of three to five bicycles and is held over 24 hours.
 The course and distance are chosen by each team and must be at least 360 km long and finish in either Rochester (Victoria) or the capital cities in other states (where run).
 The ride is named after former patron of the club Sir Hubert Opperman, and its format based on the French equivalent Flèche Velocio.

 First run in October 1985, the finish coincided with the Bicycle Expo, held at the world Trade Center Melbourne.
 Although the Fleche Opperman All Day Trial is a non-competitive ride, teams successfully completing the furthest distance are officially recognised.
 In its inaugural year the Port Fairy Cycling Club, including Graham Woodrup, achieved this honour completing a total distance of 570 km.

 Sunshine State 1200

-The inaugural version of the Sunshine State 1200 randonnée starts in Brisbane and crosses the Great Dividing Range to an area known as the Darling Downs, makes two loops centred on the bustling town of Oakey before returning to Brisbane.
-The ride was held on 30 April to 3 May 2021.
+The Sunshine State 1200 randonnée starts in Brisbane and crosses the Great Dividing Range to an area known as the Darling Downs, makes two loops centred on the bustling town of Oakey before returning to Brisbane.
+The next ride will be held from 24th to 27th of May 2025.

 Great Southern Randonnée (GSR)

-The GSR is an iconic 1200 km randonnée held every four years, with 1000 and 300 km options.
-The 1200 km route starts in Anglesea, heading along the spectacular Great Ocean Road, into the Otway Ranges, back along the coastal road to Port Fairy and then inland via the Grampians National Park (Gariwerd) before returning along the same route.
+The GSR is an iconic 1,200 km randonnée held every four years, with 1,000 and 300 km options.
+The 1,200 km route starts in Anglesea, heading along the spectacular Great Ocean Road, into the Otway Ranges, back along the coastal road to Port Fairy and then inland via the Grampians National Park (Gariwerd) before returning along the same route.
+The seventh edition of the GSR was held on Oct 2024.